Bobby Cole (musician): Biography and career

 As both versions were slowly creeping up the charts in the summer of 1968, a frustrated Bob Shad, thinking he had missed out on an opportunity for a long-awaited hit, hypocritically chastised Lonshein for not releasing the single on Mainstream.
 Lonshein left Mainstream as a result of this incident and took a job at an all-night record store, awaking early each morning to produce tapes with Cole.
 Lonshein brought the tapes to the attention of his old friend Phil Picone who at the time was working for MGM.
 The label expressed some interest but, again, the contract was too strict for Cole.

 A skilled arranger and composer, he sometimes tried a change of pace.
 In April, 1970 he appeared at Caesars Palace in "The World of Jilly Rizzo," a "complete contemporary tone poem by Cole...performed by himself and five other musicians," including Leopoldo F. Fleming, percussionist, Arnold Wise, drums, John Cartwright, bass, John Blair, violin, and Renee Raff, vocals.
 Between 1973 and 1975 he toured Europe with the Louis Falco Dance Company.
 His trademark was his strong, jangling piano style (Erroll Garner being an influence) and his unique, rasping delivery which was evidence of his cigarette habit and the nearly forty years spent in smoky nightclubs.

 Ruggedly attractive, possessing an imposing Brando-like set of wry frowns and challenging smiles, Bobby married a neighborhood sweetheart before joining the Army, but the pair divorced shortly after he was discharged and returned home.
 In 1954 he married model Delores Dalland, but the couple divorced in the 1970s because of Bobby's alcohol and drug addictions.
 One year later they reconciled and remarried, then divorced again.
 Bobby and Delores had a daughter, Stephanie, and Bobby was stepfather to Delores' two sons from her first marriage.

-Bobby continued to perform in New York City venues, including Cafe Versailles, the Ali Baba, aka "The Mecca of Jazz," with bassist Joel Reiff and drummer Steve Cutler, Ibis, Jimmy Weston's, Sibi, Eleonora's, The Grand Finale, the Big Apple Cafe, the Top Shelf in Pittsburgh, clubs in Atlantic City, and the Aratusa Supper Club, a floating restaurant/nightclub in New Jersey, with Reiff and Cutler.
+Bobby continued to perform in New York City venues, including Cafe Versailles, the Ali Baba, "The Mecca of Jazz," with bassist Joel Reiff and drummer Steve Cutler, Ibis, Jimmy Weston's, Sibi, Eleonora's, The Grand Finale, the Big Apple Cafe, the Top Shelf in Pittsburgh, clubs in Atlantic City, and the Aratusa Supper Club, a floating restaurant/nightclub in New Jersey, with Reiff and Cutler.

 When Bobby turned up in 1992 for what would be a four-year tenure at the Upper East Side trattoria Campagnola, the New York Times commented that he was the type of singer/pianist who could "create the kind of romantic aura generated in films like Casablanca".
 As mentioned on the illfolks.blogspot.com, Bobby's rugged lifestyle included too much smoking and drinking, which was a factor in his death.
 On December 19, 1996, witnesses reported that Bobby, walking toward Campagnola, steadied himself on a lamppost and slowly sank to the sidewalk.
 He was transported to New York Hospital, still conscious, and died shortly after arrival.
 Cause of death was a heart attack.
 He did not die "a tragic death in the gutter," as has been erroneously reported.